Vyral/base-template/_posts/2021-10-05-how-has-st--george-changed-in-the-last-80-years.md

 1:15 — Robert Gardner Jr. statue and the center of town

-2:26 — Dale’s memories walking to school and playing hooky
+2:26 — Dale’s memories of walking to school and playing hooky

 4:35 — Tabernacle Street and Dale’s father’s business